ahmetsenturk/masters-thesis/content/system_design.typ

 === Artemis
-Lastly, we decompose the Artemis subsystem for the proposed system.
-Artemis follows a client-server architecture.
-The client side uses the Angular#footnote[https://angular.dev/] as a framework, and the server side uses the Spring Boot#footnote[https://spring.io/projects/spring-boot].
+Lastly, we decompose the Artemis subsystem, which follows a client-server architecture.
+The client side uses the Angular#footnote[https://angular.dev/] as a framework, and the server side uses the Spring Boot#footnote[https://spring.io/projects/spring-boot]. @artemis-sd displays the Artemis side of the proposed system.
+We will focus on two further subsystems inside _Artemis Client_, namely _Learner Profile Module_ and _Feedback Module_.

 #figure(caption: "UML Component Diagram for the Subsystem Decomposition of Artemis.
 New, adapted, and existing components are marked.", )[
   #image("../figures/subsystem-decomposition/artemis.svg", width: 100% ,format: "svg")
 ] <artemis-sd>

-@artemis-sd displays the Artemis side of the proposed system.
-We will focus on two further subsystems inside _Artemis Client_, namely _Learner Profile Module_ and _Feedback Module_.
+\

 The _Learner Profile Module_ manages the learner profile interaction between the student and the LMS.
 It contains the newly introduced _Feedback Preferences Onboarding Component_, which guides the student through the configuration process for feedback preferences.
 It also displays the learner profile to the student and allows them to configure the feedback preferences using _Learner Profile Attribute Configure Component_.

  _Feedback Module_ contains the newly developed _Feedback Component_, responsible for displaying the feedback.
 This component is then used in the different exercise type feedback components to display the feedback to the student, namely, _Programming Feedback Component_, _Text Feedback Component_, and _Modeling Feedback Component_.

- Both modules are connected to the Artemis Server through REST API calls. _Learner Profile Module_ uses _Learner Profile Service_ to fetch and update the learner profile. _Feedback Module_ uses _Feedback Service_ to request for a feedback.
+Both modules connect to the Artemis Server through REST API calls. _Learner Profile Module_ uses _Learner Profile Service_ to fetch and update the learner profile. _Feedback Module_ uses _Feedback Service_ to request for a feedback.

  _Artemis Server_ is connected to _Athena_, as displayed in @sd as well, to fetch the feedback.